holzman/jupyter-resource-usage/README.md

 ## Resources Displayed

-Currently the server extension only reports memory usage and CPU usage.
+Currently the server extension only reports memory, CPU, and disk usage.
 Other metrics will be added in the future as needed.

 Memory usage will show the PSS whenever possible (Linux only feature), and default to RSS otherwise.

-The notebook extension currently doesn't show CPU usage, only memory usage.
+The notebook extension currently doesn't show CPU usage.

 ## Contributing